-An exchange student will be granted a diploma if he or she completes the criteria for graduation established by the State of Illinois and the School Board.
-The Board may grant a certificate of attendance to exchange students.
+An exchange student will be granted a diploma if he or she completes the criteria for graduation established by the State of Illinois and the School Board-of Education.
+The Board-of Education may grant a certificate of attendance to exchange students.

 District students will receive high school credit for foreign exchange courses that meet the criteria established in the curriculum and that are approved by the Building Principal.
-International study course work not meeting District requirements may be placed in the student's permanent record and recorded as an international study experience.
+International study course work not meeting District requirements may be placed in the student'sstudent's permanent record and recorded as an international study experience.